Sri Racha – The port of Siam: Deep-sea harbour and container port of Thailand

 We believe it is important that you get to experience a bit of Thailand during your stay with us.
 We offer a bridge to normal living, and this means being able to function in the real world.
-We do most of our exploring at the weekends, and you can expect to do exciting stuff like trekking in the jungle, riding elephants, enjoying the nearby beaches, and visiting temples.
-You’ll also get to visit some of the nearby islands on our private speedboat
+We do most of our exploring on the weekends, and you can expect to do exciting stuff like trekking in the jungle, riding elephants, enjoying the nearby beaches, and visiting temples.
+You’ll also get to visit some of the nearby islands on our private speedboat.

-The Fishing Village that Gave the World Sri Racha Sauce
+The fishing village that gave the world Sri Racha Sauce

-The amazing popularity of Sri Racha sauce internationally is credited not to a Thai but to a Vietnamese immigrant.
+The amazing popularity of Sri Racha sauce internationally is credited not to a Thai but a Vietnamese immigrant.
 David Tran began selling Sri Racha sauce to Asian restaurants in San Francisco back in the eighties, and it was an instant hit.
 It is now made by Huy Fong Foods, and they sell about 20 million bottles of it every year.

 Life in a Thai Fishing Village

 The pace of life in a Thai fishing village can be slow for most of the day, with bursts of activity as the boats come in.
 The local markets can buy their seafood directly from the fishermen.
-Bargaining about price usually isn’t too fierce, because vendors and the boat owners are often neighbors or family.
+Bargaining about price usually isn’t too fierce, because vendors and the boat owners are often neighbours or family.

 The local people in Sri Racha have a long history of welcoming visitors, as this village has always been a stopping-off point on the way to the Koh Si Chang.
-The summer palace of Rama IV is on that island,
+The summer palace of Rama IV is on that island.

 Si Racha or Sri Racha?